fschuch/fschuch.com/content/slides/2021-x3d-showcase/index.en.md

 - I've talked about improving the learning curve for beginners in our code, and here is another initiative.
 - We have this user interface with IPywidgets under development in our LAB;
 - Using it, we can enforce the right relationship between the parameters, just to make sure they are compatible with xcompact3d;
-- You can see here that we ensure that booth boundaries in one direction will be periodic or not, and the number of mesh points goes BACK and FORWARD, but it is always a valid value.
+- You can see here that we ensure that booth boundaries in one direction will be periodic or not, and the number of mesh points goes BACK and FORWARD properly.
+There are more features, but I will leave the link here, so you can try it.
 {{< /speaker_note >}}

 ---